SIEMbiotic17/Wazuh-SIEM-SOC-Infrastructure-Deployment/README.md

 <img src="screenshots/ubuntu/system_check.png" width="800">

-This verification step ensures the server is fully operational before proceeding to hardening and SIEM installation.
+This verification ensures the server is fully operational before proceeding to hardening and SIEM installation.

 ---